 Whitman College is located in the small town setting of Walla Walla, Washington.

-If you want to see Whitman College for yourself, plan a visit.
+If you are interested in seeing Whitman College for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 12 to Walla Walla, or book a flight to the nearest airport, Walla Walla Regional.

 You can also take a virtual campus tour to get a sense of what Whitman College and Walla Walla are like without leaving home.